They are ideal fish for inexperienced fishkeepers who are starting for the first time.

 They are native to the freshwaters of South Asia.

-It can be found in river, lake, ponds, ditches and occasionally in flooded fields of India and Bangladesh.
-These areas are thick in vegetation with poorly mineralized and slow moving waters.
+It can be found in rivers, lakes, ponds, ditches, and occasionally in flooded fields of India and Bangladesh.
+These areas are thick in vegetation with poorly mineralized and slow-moving waters.

-River and lake beds in this area have sandy substrate with occasional rocks and other debris.
+River and lake beds in this area have a sandy substrate with occasional rocks and other debris.

-However, Gourami’s tend to swim in the mid or upper part of the water column making vegetation the most important thing to consider.
+However, Gourami tends to swim in the mid or upper part of the water column making vegetation the most important thing to consider.
 This species uses the densely planted environment for both a hideout and for food.

 This fish spreads out in low altitude areas, often affected by a high seasonal variation due to monsoons between June and October.

 Honey Gourami are small, hardy fish.
 They prefer warm waters and can tolerate small changes in water chemistry.

 Their labyrinth organ is fairly sensitive to changes in temperature.
 Therefore it’s best to keep the tank in a room with a temperature similar to the tank water.
 If you can’t do this, you can use a heater to keep the temperature of the water consistent.

 It prefers slow-moving, acidic and hard waters, with water parameters set at: